 Effective scoliosis treatment involves retraining the “posture memory” to improve scoliosis.
 Through reflexive response exercises, kids can build new posture memory for a straighter spine.
 Children who start their posture memory retraining before the curve reaches 20 degrees can reduce its severity to less than 10 degrees.

 Because school screenings are often unable to spot the initial warning signs of scoliosis, early prevention falls to parents.
 Consider performing a home scoliosis test if you believe your child is at risk of developing the condition.
 Scoliosis is most likely to afflict:

 - Kids ages eight to 14.

-- Girls, who are eight times more likely to get scoliosis than boys.
+- Girls are eight times more likely to get scoliosis than boys.

 - Those with a thin or lanky body shape.